mkrebser/GPUInstance/README.md

 * This library has very little CPU overhead.
 You will only really get CPU overhead from populating the buffers which send data to the GPU.
 * You can create/modify/and destroy instances on different threads than the Unity Main update thread.
 * That being said, thread safety for this library is implented via simple mutual exclusion locks.

+## Other Notes
+* Some of the animations look Jank ASF because I am not an artist- I used Mixamo rigger with all my LODS at once which results in Jank